KrisYadu/HTMLPortfolio/README.md

 # HTMLPortfolio
-My portfolio of basic websites made using HTML.
-This is totally a beginner portfolio of simple webpages.
+My portfolio of a basic website made using HTML.
+This is totally a beginner portfolio consisting of simple webpages.